With 8 or 9 ferries a day, the Mykonos to Naxos ferry route is one of the most popular in the Cyclades. Here's everything you need to know.

 How to get from Mykonos to Naxos

 Naxos is a good choice as a next destination after spending some time in Mykonos.
 It's a much bigger island with a more authentic feel, has great beaches, and the food is fantastic!
 In fact, Naxos is one of my favourite Cyclades islands in Greece.

-At the time of writing there are no direct flights between Mykonos and Naxos.
+Even though both Mykonos and Naxos are Greek islands with airports, there are no direct flights between them.
 If you do want to fly, your route would go via Athens which would involve a short stopover of a couple of hours.

 The best way to travel from Mykonos to Naxos is by ferry.
 There are many ferries going to Naxos from Mykonos available in the summer months, meaning there are plenty of options.

 During the high season there are 8 or 9 ferries per day on the Mykonos Naxos route.
 Ferry companies with crossing include SeaJets, Golden Star Ferries, Blue Star Ferries, and Fast Ferries.